 The Bonds maturing on or after February 15, 2029 are subject to redemption at the option of the District in whole or in part on August 15, 2028 or any date thereafter, at a price equal to the principal amount thereof, plus accrued interest to the date of redemption.
+In addition, the Term Bonds (hereafter defined) are subject to mandatory sinking fund redemption as described herein.
 (See "THE BONDS - Optional Redemption").